-- the rate of play and tie-break system,

-- the default-time,
+- the rate of play and tie-break system, - the default-time,

-- the prizes, gifts, diploma and important diploma for the participation.

 11.3.2.
 The chief organiser should be present in the playing hall during the tournament.
 He is responsible for preparing the playing hall, opening ceremony and awards ceremony.